Getting Started

 • drasi.changeDateTime(m) — returns the timestamp when the node was last changed, rather than relying on a user-managed timestamp column in the source data.

-• drasi.trueLater(condition, futureTime) — schedules Drasi to re-evaluate the condition at futureTime.
+• drasi.trueLater(condition, futureTime) — schedules Drasi Server to re-evaluate the condition at futureTime.
 Without this, the time-based WHERE clause would only be checked when data changes.
 With drasi.trueLater, Drasi automatically re-evaluates after the 20-second window expires, causing idle senders to appear in the result set even when no new data arrives.

 The WHERE clause combines two conditions with OR: senders who are already inactive, and a scheduled future check for senders who will become inactive if no new message arrives within 20 seconds.

-Add the Query via the REST API
+Add the inactive-senders Continuous Query using the REST API

 curl -X POST http://localhost:8080/api/v1/queries \